MonaEis/recipes/README.md

 Supabase handles session management and provides secure access via JWT tokens in the background.
 All interactions with the backend are scoped to the authenticated user.
 ⚠️ Auth state is preserved across sessions using Supabase’s built-in client library.

+> ⚠️ 🥄 **Please log in to enjoy the full Löffelgrün experience!** ⚠️
+>
+> Unlock all features like saving favourites, editing your recipes, and more.

 <div align="center">
   <img src="src/assets/screenshots/iPad_Auth_1.png" width="30%" />
   <img src="src/assets/screenshots/iPad_Auth_2.png" width="30%" />